schierlm/Oberon2013Modifications/StackOverflowProtector/README.md

-One small issue remains: The trap itself is a BLR instruction; therefore the trap procedure's prolog also tries to decrement the stack pointer to store the LNK value (which is also guarded by the compiler chaing).
+One small issue remains: The trap itself is a BLR instruction; therefore the trap procedure's prolog also tries to decrement the stack pointer to store the LNK value (which is also guarded by the compiler change).
 As this is conterproductive (the trap handler should be able to use the extra 1KB memory), a new procedure `Oberon.DisarmTrap` is implemented that is called during module initialization and scans the code of the trap procedure for the newly injected trap.
 That trap instruction is replaced by a no-op